-- 1. Clean all shock absorber components in parts-cleaning solvent. - Inspect each shock rod for nicks, pits, rust, bends, and oily residue. - Inspect all springs, spring retainers, shock rods, sleeves, bushings, shock bodies, and eyelets for cracks, leaks, and bends.
+- 1. Clean all shock absorber components in parts-cleaning solvent. - 2.
+Inspect each shock rod for nicks, pits, rust, bends, and oily residue. - 3.
+Inspect all springs, spring retainers, shock rods, sleeves, bushings, shock bodies, and eyelets for cracks, leaks, and bends.

 - 1. Install the shock absorbers with two cap screws and new nuts.
-Tighten to 32 ft-lb.
+Tighten to 32 ft-lb (43.5 N-m).
 Install the wheels. - 2.
 Remove the vehicle from the support stand.